 Top-quality ANC?
 Personalized audio via the Sony Headphones Connect app?
 Outstanding battery life?
 The Sony WH-1000XM4 has all these and more, for a lower price than its rivals: the Bose 700 and Apple AirPods Max.

 Sound quality in general is rich, deep and detailed, as you’d expect from the successor of the WH-1000XM3 headphones.
 Sony has fine-tuned the sound signature even more for this latest model, and integrated a motion sensor into the left ear cup for smart gesture controls.
 It’s a brilliantly complete package, and easily the best headphones Sony has ever made.
+There's a stylish, limited-edition white model coming soon as well.

 Read our full Sony WH-1000XM4 review.